 -Valid MN Fishing License With Trout Stamp

-You may purchase a single day fishing license from most Holiday Gas Stations, outdoor stores, or Marine General or you may buy your fishing license online HERE through the MN DNR website.
-The 24 hour fishing license includes the trout stamp needed to fish on Lake Superior and does not need to be added to your purchase.
-If you already have a valid MN fishing license, you need to be sure to purchase the additional trout stamp.
-If you wish to fish Wisconsin waters, please contact directly before the fishing trip so we can go over out options.
+You must buy your fishing license online HERE through the MN DNR website or by calling (1- 888-646-6367).
+The 24-hour fishing license includes the trout stamp needed to fish on Lake Superior, which is essential for anglers utilizing Angler Management Charters.
+If you already have a valid annual MN fishing license, be sure to purchase the additional trout stamp.
+Kids under age 16 do not need a fishing license, but nonresident children require a family license or a single day youth license to keep their limit of fish.
+If you wish to fish Wisconsin waters, please contact us directly before your fishing trip so we can discuss our options.

 -Warm Clothes And Rain Gear

-We always hope for sunshine and warm days but always come prepared for cold and wet weather!
+While we always hope for sunshine and warm days, it's important to come prepared for cold and wet weather!
 There is plenty of space to store a bag full of extra clothes and gear on the boat.
 Better to have it and not need it than to need it and not have it!

 -Snacks, Drinks, Alcoholic Beverages

-Fishing trips last up to 4 - 8 hours.
-Bring plenty of snacks and drinks to get you thru the day.
-Alcoholic beverages are allowed in moderation, please keep your cool!
+Fishing trips can last up to 4 - 8 hours.
+Bring plenty of snacks and drinks to keep you energized throughout the day.
+Alcoholic beverages are allowed in moderation, so please keep your cool!

-Enjoy the beautiful sunshine but please bring the necessary things to protect yourself from the prolonged sun exposure.
-The water will amplify the suns effects even if under the cover of the boat.
-Spray on sun screen may damage equipment on the boat, so please stick to lotion based sun screen.
+Enjoy the beautiful sunshine, but please bring the necessary items to protect yourself from prolonged sun exposure.
+The water will amplify the sun’s effects even if you’re under the cover of the boat.
+Remember to use lotion-based sunscreen, as spray sunscreen may damage equipment on the boat.

 -Cooler

-Please limit yourself to bringing 1 cooler with ice on the boat for snacks and drinks to save room on the boat.
-Make sure you have room or an extra cooler left in your vehicle to transport your catch home after the trip!
+To save room on the boat, please limit yourself to bringing 1 cooler with ice for snacks and drinks.
+Ensure you have room or an extra cooler left in your vehicle to transport your catch home after the trip!

 -PMA (Positive Mental Attitude)

-Lake Superior can offer some great fishing opportunities, but sometimes the fish don't always cooperate.
-I assure you that I do everything I can to put you on the fish with my knowledge of the area, top of the line equipment, tackle, bait, and a network of other guides and friends in constant communication.
-Having a PMA is always a good way to send good vibes to those hungry fish and remember that a bad day of fishing is a better day than working!
+Lake Superior can offer some great fishing opportunities, especially with the help of experienced Duluth fishing guides, but sometimes the fish don’t always cooperate.
+I assure you that I do everything I can to put you on the fish with my knowledge of the area, top-of-the-line equipment, tackle, bait, and a network of other guides and friends in constant communication.
+Maintaining a PMA is always a good way to send positive vibes to those hungry fish and remember that a bad day of fishing is still better than a day at work!

-Too fast for fish- Another big, and perhaps more plausible, theory is that bananas led to a lack of catches for fishermen on boats hauling bananas.
+Another big—and perhaps more plausible—theory is that bananas led to a lack of catches for fishermen on boats hauling bananas.
 Because these boats were moving at high speeds in order to reach their destination before the bananas spoiled, they didn’t offer fishermen enough time to land the catch they were waiting for.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.